History

 30 Years Building Liberty in Queens

 This fall in 2024, the Libertarian Party of Queens County (LPQC) will be celebrating its 30th anniversary.
 The organization, also known as the Queens Libertarians, is an affiliate and county committee of the Libertarian Party of New York (LPNY), and was started by LPQC founder and Flushing real estate broker John Procida.
 We are proud to note this history of liberty activism in Queens for 3 decades.
-LPQC meets at lunchtime on the second Saturday of each month, currently at Donovan’s Pub in Woodside.
+LPQC meets at lunchtime on the second Saturday of each month, from 2025 onwards at Tu Casa in Kew Gardens.

 “Local supporters of LPQC and all liberty bugs in NYC should help us celebrate our accomplishments,” reflected the late Tom Stevens, who expanded the group during his tenure as its elected Chair.
 Stevens always noted that Queens Libertarians at many points became the largest and most active chapter in the New York Libertarian Party.
 Other luminaries of the recent era include attorney Michael Arcati, who steered the county committee during the party’s “permanent ballot status” years.